monsteragain/TidyData/README.md

 5. Append subject column
 6. Append activity column - this represented as numeric data but we convery to factors based on the activity labels.

 The majority of the script is coded using the base R libraries.
-The plyr library is used to in 7 and and does a lot of the heavy lift with great ease.
+The plyr library is used in step 7 and and does a lot of the heavy lifting with great ease.

+# Environment

+* R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet", platform: x86_64-w64-mingw32.
+* Plyr Library Version - 1.8.1
+* R Studio Version 0.98.1049 – © 2009-2013 RStudio, Inc.
+* Microsoft Windows 8.1